TheyCallMeFelix/TheyCallMeFelix/README.md

 Hi 👋 My name is Phillip Segura
 ===============================

-Frontend Developer | Solutions Engenier
+Frontend Developer | Solutions Engineer
 ---------------------------------------

 After working in payments for nine years as a Solutions Engineer, I have been seriously learning code for about two years.
 Iv had to learn basic practices to integrate payment gateways and check out landing pages.
 I fell in love with the process, which has become a passion.
 Now my focus is to land a job doing frontend React/Nextjs development or working for companies like Paypal or Stripe so I can continue to develop my skills.